kch/unicode_override/README.md

 UnicodeOverride is a plugin for Rails 2.3.x that ensures UTF-8 strings are always returned with their encoding set to UTF-8.
-This allows your application to be moved to ruby 1.9.x theorietically seamlessly, hopefully without agonizing pain.
+This allows your application to be moved to ruby 1.9.x theoretically seamlessly, hopefully without agonizing pain.

 For ruby 1.8.x, it does nothing, so your application will continue working under it.